 In the 4th semester, students take any remaining courses in the CAMPEP core track.
 Generally, this will be the required spring courses that were not taken in the 2nd semester.
-Students may also take electives and/or advanced courses in this semester.
+Students may also take electives and/or

 A significant amount of tailoring is possible within this general framework.
 Example course sequences are provided in the following pages.